-How to Plant, Grow, Care For, and Harvest Dill
+How to Plant, Grow, and Harvest Dill

 Are you thinking of adding some dill to your garden?
 Dill has a variety of different uses, and is quite popular as a flavor in many cooking dishes once dried and added.
 In this article, gardening expert Taylor Sievers walks you through the easiest way to plant, grow, care for, and harvest dill from your garden.

 What’s a plant with a long history of culinary and medicinal use that attracts beneficial insects and pollinators and is easy to grow in the garden?
 Why, the herb Anethum graveolens may be just what you’re looking for!
 Confused by foreign languages of the past?
-This distinctly-scented herb with hollow stems, bluish-green foliage, and yellow umbel flowers is also known as dill or dill weed.
+This distinctly scented herb with hollow stems, bluish-green foliage, and yellow umbel flowers is also known as dill or dill weed.

 Dill is a member of the Apiaceae family (also known as Umbelliferae), and this family also includes such herbs as parsnip, fennel, coriander, cilantro, anise, angelica, and the fleshy, commonly orange, tap-rooted vegetable known as carrot.
 Amongst the common cultivated herbs and vegetables mentioned here, there are also several “weedy” species in the Apiaceae family that you can often find growing on the local roadside.
 Some are not so pleasant, such as the deadly poison hemlock (Conium maculatum).

-The herb dill may only conjure images of jars of dill pickles or even the bright yellow potato salad your grandma makes at a Summer family get-together, but dill has long been prized for its medicinal and even “magical” uses.
-In fact, gladiators were fed meals with dill sprinkled on top in hopes that the herb would bring courage and valor.
-While you may not believe in the “magic” of dill, it’s still a useful, beautiful, and easy-to-grow herb that can be grown both in the garden or in a container!
-In this article, you’ll learn all about how to grow this precious plant and the history behind the herb known as dill.
+The herb dill may only conjure images of jars of dill pickles or even the bright yellow potato salad your grandma makes at a summer family get-together, but dill has long been prized for its medicinal and even “magical” uses.
+In fact, gladiators ate meals with dill sprinkled on top in hopes that the herb would bring courage and valor.

 Dill Plant Overview